raspberrypilearning/getting-started-guide-editor-python/en/step_1.md

 ### What you will make

-You will take a tour of the Raspberry Pi Code Editor and write a simple Python program.
+You will take a tour of the Code Editor and write a simple Python program.

 The rest of this project will guide you through the features of the Code Editor!

---- collapse ---
----
-title: What you will need
----
-### Hardware

-+ A computer

-### Software

-+ A browser to run the Code Editor

---- /collapse ---

 --- collapse ---
 ---